 5. Follow Up with Fundraisers and Donors

 If you don’t continue to engage your peer-to-peer fundraisers, it’ll be easy for them to put their campaigns on the back burner after the excitement wears off from the initial launch.
-Prevent them from losing steam by continuously reaching out with updates and words of encouragement.
-You might send a weekly email or create a Facebook group to let them know how the campaign is going overall and strategies to step up their efforts.
+Keep them from losing steam by continuously reaching out with updates and words of encouragement.
+You might send a weekly email or create a Facebook group to let them know how the campaign is going and recommend strategies to step up their efforts.

 When your peer-to-peer fundraiser eventually comes to a close, your team should:

-• Make sure everyone receives their t-shirts.
+- Make sure everyone receives their t-shirts.
 If you sold t-shirts alongside your campaign, reach out to double-check that buyers received theirs.

 What Are Some Fundamental Peer-to-Peer Fundraising Strategies?